World Compliment Day: March 1st

 Leave positive notes

 Spread positivity by leaving nameless notes in public places like libraries, parks, or cafes.
 This may be an especially good option if you want to make someone feel appreciated, but you’re a little too busy to stop and chat or are simply feeling a little shy.
-Your kind words may brighten someone’s day.
+Your kind words, even left anonymously, can show others that they matter on World Compliment Day.

 Social media shoutouts